-The concept of lean manufacturing goes back to the year 1900 when Frederick Taylor set up the system of motion study, and standardization of work processes.
+The concept of lean manufacturing goes back to the year 1900 when Frederick Taylor set up the system of motion study and standardization of work processes.
 That was the time you could say that the foundation of modern lean was put in place.
-Later on in the 1920s – 1930s Henry Ford used the concept of lean in car assembly.
-Later on in 1950 to 1960 Japanese invented a lot of concepts related to lean.
-A large number of concepts, which you will see today, as a part of the Toyota Manufacturing System were invented during that period.
+Later on, in the 1920s — 1930s, Henry Ford used the concept of lean in car assembly.
+Later on, from 1950 to 1960 the Japanese invented a lot of concepts related to lean.
+Numerous concepts, which you will see today, as a part of the Toyota Manufacturing System were invented during that period.

 In the year 2000, James Womack wrote a book The Machine That Changed the World, and that introduced the lean concept to the Western world.

 In manufacturing, "lean" means creating more value for the customer with fewer resources.
 It means making small changes to the way you do things in order to work more efficiently and waste less.

 For example, imagine you're making sandwiches.
 If you have to keep walking back and forth between the fridge and the counter to get all the ingredients, that's not very efficient.
 But if you set up your workstation so that everything you need is within arm's reach, then you can make sandwiches much faster. (less waste of time)